AlexTraveling/AgriVLN/README.md

 </div>

 ## Updates
+- [June 12th, 2026] The codes of the AgriVLN method are available in this repository.
 - [August 10th, 2025] The paper “AgriVLN: Vision-and-Language Navigation for Agricultural Robots” is available for reading on [arXiv](https://arxiv.org/abs/2508.07406).

 ## Overview